 Did you know that more than four in 10 people (44 percent, to be exact) fail their driving test?
 Do you want to make sure you’re not one of them?
 Here is everything you need to know about how to prepare for your first driving test and pass.

 Preparing for your driving test can definitely be challenging, whether you’re a teen who’s eager to get their license or an adult who’s finally ready to take the plunge and start driving.

 It’s normal to be nervous about your driving test.
 Don’t let your nerves hold you back, though.
-With a little planning and preparation, you’ll be able to pass the test and get behind the wheel with confidence.
+With a little planning and preparation, you’ll be able to pass the test and get behind the wheel with confidence

 Common Driving Test Mistakes